-Los Alamos scientists have theoretically demonstrated how to control the behavior of explosives by manipulating their microstructure [109].
+Los Alamos scientists have theoretically demonstrated how to control the behavior of explosives by manipulating their microstructure [108].
 In a proof-of-concept simulation test, a cylinder composed of a high explosive (HE) material with varying radial void density was impacted.
 The higher the void density, the faster the shock wave propagates.
 Finally, their control of the detonation front showed a clear sinusoidal shape, as shown in Fig. 24(a), confirming a new level of control.
 AM technology can precisely control the hollow structure inside the explosive and customize the detonation effect of the explosive.

-Brown et al. [110] proposed switchable HEs as a new class of energetic material.
-They create a HE lattice composed of the 73 wt% octahedron-1, 3, 5, 7-tetranitro-1, 3, 5, 7-tetrazine (HMX)-based AMX 7301 ink formulation by utilizing AM technology.
+Brown et al. [109] proposed switchable HEs as a new class of energetic material.
+They create a HE lattice composed of the 73 wt% octahedron-1,3,5,7-tetranitro-1,3,5,7-tetrazine (HMX)-based AMX 7301 ink formulation by utilizing AM technology.
 The HE lattices can only be detonated after being filled with a mechanically activating fluid, otherwise, it cannot be detonated.
 By analyzing the detonation velocity and Gurney energy of HEs, Brown et al. evaluated the performance of fluid-filled AM HE lattices.
 The Gurney energy of the unfilled lattice was 98% lower than that of the equivalent water-filled lattice.
 Moreover, by changing the mechanical properties of the fluid, the Gurney energy and detonation velocity of the explosive can be adjusted by 8.5% and 13.4%.
 This study attributes the switching capabilities of HEs to critical diameter effects, as illustrated in Fig. 24(b).
-Fig. 24(c) shows the computer-generated model of the AM HE structure and surface scan of a printed lattice used in Brown's study.
-Schmalzer et al. [111] use AM technology to intentionally introduce precise internal structures at nearly the mesoscale of explosives, thereby controlling detonation behavior by manipulating complex shock wave interactions.
-They demonstrated a method to control the directional propagation of reactive flow through the control of the structure of HEs, which implies that AM technology is of great significance for controlling the detonation behavior of HEs.
+Fig. 24(c) shows the computer-generated model of the AM HE structure and surface

 Fig. 24. (a) Los Alamos scientists' concept simulation test.
 Adapted from Ref.
-[109]; (b) Detonative switching effects in HE lattices; (c) Computer-generated model of AM HE structure and surface scan of a printed lattice.
+[108]; (b) Detonative switching effects in HE lattices; (c) Computer-generated model of AM HE structure and surface scan of a printed lattice.
 Adapted from Ref.
-[110].
+[109].